jkillingsworth/jkillingsworth.com/_posts/2018-04-23-fixed-fractions-and-fair-games.md

     \end{document}
 {% endlatex %}

-The average value of all possible outcomes in this case is $100, which is the breakeven amount.
+In this case, the average value of all possible outcomes is $100, which is the breakeven amount.
 Also notice that there are an equal number of winning games as there are losing games.
 Both aspects are indicative of a fair game.
 If the gambler chooses the fixed fraction betting strategy, the results are a bit different:

 {% latex 1 fig-23 %}
     \begin{document}